Lambda3/dotnetps/README.md

 Just cd to `src/dotnetps` and run `dotnet pack -C Release -o ../nupkg`.

 Then cd to `dotnetps/nupkg` and run `dotnet install tool -g dotnetps`.

+## Feature

+Add ASP.NET to the dotnetps output when given _aspnet_ argument.

 ## Maintainers/Core team